WEZL

 WEZL (103.5 MHz) is a commercial FM radio station licensed to Charleston, South Carolina, and serving the Lowcountry.
-It broadcasts a country music radio format and is owned by iHeartMedia, Inc. WEZL carries two nationally syndicated shows: The Bobby Bones Show on weekday mornings and CMT Nights with Cody Alan, heard overnights.
+It broadcasts a country music radio format and is owned by iHeartMedia, Inc. WEZL carries two nationally syndicated programs: The Bobby Bones Show on weekday mornings and After Midnite with Granger Smith, heard overnights.
 The radio studios and offices are on Houston Northcutt Boulevard in Mount Pleasant.

 WEZL has an effective radiated power (ERP) of 100,000 watts, the maximum for non-grandfathered FM stations.
 The transmitter is off Venning Road in Mount Pleasant, amid the towers for other Charleston-area FM and TV stations.
 WEZL broadcasts using HD Radio technology.
-Its HD2 digital subchannel carries iHeartRadio's soft adult contemporary music service, known as "The Breeze."
+Its HD2 digital subchannel formerly carried iHeartRadio's soft adult contemporary music service, known as "The Breeze."
+The HD2 subchannel has since been turned off.